- Download our Moving to the USA Guide (PDF)

-There are two ways to get a Social Security number depending on whether one is an immigrant or non-immigrant.
+There are two ways to get a Social Security number, depending on whether one is an immigrant or non-immigrant.
 Immigrants, or permanent residents, can apply in their home country before departing for the United States as part of the process of filing for an immigrant visa.
-Alternatively, a social security office can be visited in person on arrival in the US.
+Alternatively, a social security office can be visited in person upon arrival in the US.
 Non-immigrants only have the latter option and can only apply once in the country.

 There are offices in all towns and cities.
 Wait 10 days after arriving in the US before applying at a social security office to allow time for the necessary documents to be available online.
 There is no charge for a social security number.
 The process takes about two weeks.
-When completed, applicants will receive a small card bearing their Social Security Number.
+When completed, applicants will receive a card bearing their Social Security Number.

 Taxes in the USA